LubenK10/ZooParadise/README.md

 👨🏽‍💻 Roles

-User => Can only search for pets and see their details.
+User => Can search for pets and see their details.
 You become user when you register.

 Administrator => Can adopt pets, edit pets, leave pets and delete pets.
 You become Administrator when you become a Manager.